martinkgit/Discgolfriend/README.md

-### This was project work for Android development course

 This app is meant to be as a discgolf stats app, where you can upload scores on the go and check out previous scores and statistics.